Connections Literary Series: Enzo Silon Surin

 01:00 PM - 05:00 PM

-Join us on April 9, 2025 at the Prince Frederick Campus for an afternoon lunch and talk with Enzo at 1:00 p.m., and then a Reading at 3:30 p.m.
+Join us on April 9, 2025, at the Prince Frederick Campus for an afternoon lunch and a talk with Enzo Silon Surin at 1:00 p.m., followed by a reading at 3:30 p.m.

 About Enzo Silon Surin

-Having experienced political unrest, including a coup d’état in Haiti, Enzo was displaced at the age of nine—a background that profoundly shapes his poetic voice and commitment to social justice.
+Having experienced political unrest, including a coup d’état in Haiti, Surin was displaced at the age of nine—a background that profoundly shapes his poetic voice and commitment to social justice.
 Through his creative practice, he seeks to reclaim narratives that have been silenced or misrepresented, engaging with the complexities of belonging in an increasingly polarized world.
 Social action is central to his work, particularly in fostering connection and dialogue within his community.
 He serves as the executive director of Faraday Publishing Company, a nonprofit literary services and advocacy organization.
-Enzo has taught at Salem State University, at Bunker Hill Community College for over a decade where he was a tenured professor of English, and currently serves as a visiting instructor in creative writing poetry at Massachusetts College of Art and Design.
+Surin has taught at Salem State University and at Bunker Hill Community College for over a decade where he was a tenured professor of English.
+He currently serves as a visiting instructor in creative writing poetry at Massachusetts College of Art and Design.